 The next step in the treatment process is to remove any decayed or diseased tooth structure.
 This will prevent further infection, or decay, of the tooth.

-To clean the tooth, we will use a dental drill to loosen all of the infected or decayed tooth structure.
+To clean the tooth, we will use a dental drill to loosen all of the infected or decayed tooth structures.
 We will flush this debris out of the mouth using water spray and suction.
 When the tooth is clean and all signs of infection have been eliminated, we can move forward with the final step of treatment, restoring the tooth.

 Restoring the Tooth